fort-major/msq/README.md

 1. [MSQ's Architecture](./documentation/architecture.md)
 2. [How to integrate MSQ into your Dapp](./documentation/integration.md)

+## Audits

+This software's code was audited by Consensys Diligence at March of 2024.
+All the findings were addressed immediately and with great care.
+You can read the report [here](https://consensys.io/diligence/audits/2024/03/msq-snap/).

 ## Local development

 This project is managed with `pnpm` and `turborepo`.